saurabh-hirani/terraform-aws-state-mgmt/README.md

 ## Why

-Remote state is the preferred way of managing state in Terraform.
+[Remote state](https://www.terraform.io/docs/state/remote.html) is the preferred way of managing infra state in Terraform.
 The first step of creating Terraform infrastructure involves creating the remote state S3 bucket in AWS.
 However, this step is mostly done **manually** and is not uniformly done across projects i.e. some state buckets have versioning enabled, some have logging enabled, etc. This module aims to have a standard, uniform way of creating Terraform remote state S3 buckets catering to a variety of options.

 ### Different ways of creating AWS remote state